Heavy-lift ship: Examples

 Cosco Shipping has available a fleet of 16 different size semi-submersible vessels which they claim to be the world's largest semi-submersible heavy lift fleet.

-Dutch Spliethoff groups DYT Yacht Transport provides services with this type of vessel to yacht owners enabling to have their yacht "where it needs to be, when it needs to be there".
+Dutch Spliethoff groups DYT Yacht Transport provides services with this type of vessels to yacht owners enabling to have their yacht "where it needs to be, when it needs to be there".

 The United States Navy has had an independent heavy-lift capability since 2013 when it commissioned its first semi-submersible ship, USNS Montford Point.